danstevensonxyz/danstevensonxyz/content/blog/building-apis-with-express-and-axios-northcoders-week-5/index.md

 The `getAlbums` function that we have passed to from the router includes a request and a response.
 We are usually most interested in the response here.
 In the above example, we’re getting back the `albums` data from the `fetchAlbums()` function further upstream in our model.
 We’re then returning a response with status code 200 (`OK`) and sending the `albums` data.
 We can also `.catch()` an error, and respond with a 404 code and an error message.

 In our final file in the chain, we have our model which handles the data from the request and how we are going to pass that back to the user.
-Since we’re requesting the data from another API, we use Axios to make a `.get()` request to the external API.
+Since we’re requesting the data from another API, we use <a href="https://www.npmjs.com/package/axios" target="_blank">Axios</a> to make a `.get()` request to the external API.

 Since making a request to an API will return all of that data on that path, we might need to handle that data to make sure we are only passing back to our user the relevant data.
 In general, an API response is going to include a lot of metadata that our user won’t be interested in, so we can usually access the relevant data on the `data` object (e.g. `const albumData = apiResponseData.data`).
 Now we can handle the `albumData`, which will be an array containing objects with the individual albums’ data.